Gritting: frequently asked questions

 How do I know if my road or route to work is gritted?

-The roads on the primary salting network are shown on the attached map.
+The roads on the primary salting network can be found here.

 Are you responsible for all roads in Devon?